 MGT 348 History of American Business (3) The evolution of business enterprise from colonial times to the present.
 Emphasis on entrepreneurship, technological change, labor-management relations, government-business relations, and economic thought.
 Case studies of industrial development.
 (Cross-listed as HIST 378) DH

 MGT 399 Directed Reading and Research (V) Reading and research in a special area within the major field under direction of faculty member(s).
 Project must include statement of objectives, outline of activities planned, results expected, and how they are to be reported and evaluated.
 Must be approved in advance by the department chair and faculty advisor.
-Repeatable one time.
+Repeatable up to six credits.

 MGT 450 Family Business (3) The exploration of business, personal, and interpersonal issues associated with a family owned and managed company.
 Topics include: family psychology and organizational structure, life cycles in family business, strategic family and business planning, succession planning, family business conflict resolution, estate planning, the role of professional managers, and others.
 This is not a course about how to become an entrepreneur or how to start or manage a business.
 It is most appropriate for those students who are part of a family that owns and manages a business.
 Pre: BUS 315 or graduate status, or consent.